artawood/giphy-app/README.md

 Creating my first API app!

+Updated 07/03/18 (not part of homework)
+- Testing the gif layout with Masonry: https://masonry.desandro.com/

 Updated 06/28/18 version 0.3
 - Made it prettier and responsive
 - Added pause/play element for gif